 BrazilOnGuitar says: In 1973 Baden Powell recorded ten new interesting compositions with a septet.
-The record was released in 1975 with the title Apaixonado (passionate).
+His last MPS record was released in 1975 with the title Apaixonado (passionate).
 Even though this is quite an early recording it can be considered as composing legacy.
 He would only publish and record fewer and singular compostions later on.
 On the following records he would only arrange and interpret.

 In the musical world of BP Apaixonado has an important place in his opus as a composer.